ammrat13/ammrat13.github.io/_posts/2021-01-15-writeup_csaw_2020_finals_eccentric.md

 With that out of the way, let's look at the surprisingly simple proof.
 But first, we need to clarify what exactly we're trying to prove.
-The formulation from three paragraphs ago isn't exactly nice to work with, but we can make it so.
+The formulation from three paragraphs ago isn't exactly easy to work with, but we can make it so.
 Suppose we have the last @@k@@ digits of @@n@@, a root of @@f@@ in
 @@\ZZ_p@@.
 This is equivalent to saying we have a root @@r@@ of @@f@@ modulo
 @@p^k@@.
 We'd like to find the next digit in the expansion of @@n@@ --- some root @@s@@ of @@f@@ modulo @@p^{k+1}@@.
 Moreover, we require that @@s\equiv r\modulo{p^k}@@.
-The last @@k@@ digits are set once they're "discovered", and we never go back and change them.
+The last @@k@@ digits are set once they're "discovered", and we never go back to change them.

-This formulation is much easier to work with.
-Now we just need to solve for
+This formulation is much nicer.
+Now we just need to solve for @@s@@!
-@@s@@!
 Though, we do need one more trick.
 We start by [Taylor-expanding](https://en.wikipedia.org/wiki/Taylor_series) @@f@@ about
 @@r@@.
 This is why we require @@f@@ to be a polynomial: they have finite Taylor series.
 So we expand
 %%
 \begin{align\*}
 f(s) &\equiv \sum_{i=0}^N \frac{f^{(i)}(r)}{i!} (s-r)^i &\mod p^{k+1} &\nl